-As with any project, starting at the beginning is best.
-And for "commissioning," i.e., getting the boat ready for service, the beginning is the front of the boat.
+As with any project, starting at the beginning is the best place to start and for "commissioning", i.e., getting the boat ready for service, the beginning is the front of the boat.
 For those that trailer their boats, the front of the boat is the trailer.
-Who wants to go flying down Rte.
-27 and see their boat doing somersaults along the side of the road?
-How do you prevent that?!
+Who wants to go flying down the highway and see the boat doing somersaults along the side of the road?
+How do you prevent that?
 Well, start with the strap that comes out of the winch.
 Connected to the bow eye, it is the first line of defense.
 Pay out a few feet and make sure that there aren't any frayed or torn segments.
-If there are, you'll need to cut out that entire segment and re-attach the strap.
-If you aren't sure how - and you need to be since this strap is the first line of defense - get help from a competent mechanic or dock master.
+If there are, you will need to cut out that entire segment and re-attach the strap.
+If you aren't sure how, and you need to be since this strap is the first line of defense, get help from a competent mechanic or dock master.

 While you're at it, why not spray the winch and all the moving parts with some penetrating oil?
-Pay out the entire strap if need be and recoil it up so that you are sure you get a good covering of the moving parts with penetrating oil.
+Pay out the entire strap if need be and re-coil it so that you are sure you get a good covering of the moving parts with penetrating oil.
 Take a walk around the boat and be sure the binding straps are all equally in good shape.
 If not, replace them.

 As to the boat itself now, open the anchor locker and flake out the anchor rode (the line and chain attaching the anchor to the "eye" in the bottom of your anchor locker/your boat) and lay the anchor "on the hard."
-Again, check the shackles for excessive wear as well as the rode itself.
+Again, check the shackles for excessive wear, as well as the rode itself.
 Replace or repair, as needed.
 No sense having the boat float away one day because the anchor rode wore through or a shackle pin gave out.

-Be sure that the navigation lights (red and green) are working.
-If not, take the bulb with you to the marine hardware store and replace it - and get spares.
-The gas is more expensive than a few extra bulbs.
+Be sure that the navigation lights (red and

+green) are working.
+If not, take the bulb with you to the marine hardware store and replace it - plus spares.
+The gas is more expensive than a few extra bulbs...

-Your storage area(s) might be forward so open them up and ensure that PFDs, tools, etc., are all in good condition.
+Your storage area(s) might be forward, so open them up and ensure that PFDs, tools, etc. are all in good condition.
 Check that there is no standing water in the compartment.
 If so, the "limber holes" are clogged and the water can't get to the bilge to be pumped overboard.
+What are "limber holes", you ask?
+Both in your storage compartments and in your engine space, you'll find limber holes.
+In the engine space, for example, running perpendicular to the beam of the boat, you may notice "compartments" or coffers that cross your bilge from hull side wall to hull side wall.
+They should allow water to drain from one coffer to the next via a small hole along the bilge.
+This is so you don't need a bilge pump in every coffer.

+If that hole, called a "limber" hole, gets clogged (Remember, a lot of "crud" ends up in the bilge as well as storage compartments.), water can't get to the bilge pump.
+A pipe cleaner will do nicely.
+Why bother?
 Every ounce of weight that wasn't on the boat when the boat was manufactured changes its centers of buoyancy and gravity.
 In heavy seas, that just might matter a whole lot.

-Next is the cockpit and the electronics.
-Disconnect them, spray them with some "white grease," then reconnect and test the gear.
+Next are the cockpit and the electronics.
+Disconnect them, spray them with some "white grease", reconnect and test the gear.
 If a connector is corroded, replace it.
-These steps will keep salt in the air from penetrating your electronics.
+This will keep salt in the air from penetrating your electronics.